ezequielzion/spotify-clone/README.md

 # How to run
 1. Download the project and open a terminal on the source folder
 2. Run `nvm use 16.13`.
 You need to have `node version manager` installed.
+3. Run `npm i` to install dependencies
-3. Create a `.env.local` file in the base directory of the project and paste the following code:
+4. Create a `.env.local` file in the base directory of the project and paste the following code:
 ```
 NEXTAUTH_URL=http://localhost:3000